wptrainingteam/learn-wp-content/tutorials/wp-rest-api-05-custom-routes-endpoints.md

 }
 ```

+As you can see in the first line of this callback function, it's expecting the id to be passed in the route.

+It then uses that id to retrieve the specific record from the form_submissions table

+Because you have set up this path variable, you only need to append the id value at the end of the route URI when you make the request.
+The path variable will handle getting the value, and setting it up inside the id property on the request object.

 To test this, create a new GET request in your API testing tool, and add the id value to the end of the route.

 ```